-The bufo toad has held a place in human mythologies and medicines worldwide since archaic times.
+The Bufo toad has held a place in human mythologies and medicines worldwide since archaic times.
 Used by ancient peoples for a variety of purposes, its most spectacular effects, according to lore, involve magical and shamanic uses for healing and for divination.
 In the Middle Ages, the Bufo toad was celebrated as a panacea and persecuted as a powerful poison.
 More recently, in the 1960s the Bufo toad was resurrected as a countercultural icon, with people purportedly licking or smoking the secretions to get high.
 One of the two psychotropic components, Bufotenine, has been at the center of a scientific debate since its discovery in 1893.

-The venom is a milky white substance that is excreted from the parotid glands of the Sonoran Desert Toad.
+The venom is a milky yellow-ish substance that is excreted from the parotid glands of the Sonoran Desert Toad.
 It is composed of approximately 15%-20% 5-MeO-DMT, bufotenine (5-HO-DMT), and a mixture of 20+ alkaloids.

-When this dehydrated secretion is burned and the user inhales the vapors released, it can be one of the most powerful psychoactive properties on the planet.
+When this dehydrated secretion is burned and the user inhales the vapors released, it can be one of the most powerful psychoactive on the planet.